nanocurrency/nano-docs/docs/glossary.md

 #### announcement rounds
 A repeating 16 second cycle on the node during which votes are collected for active transactions in attempt to reach quorum.

+#### Block
+A single Nano transaction.
+Includes sends and receives.

 #### block hash
 A 64 character, uppercase hexadecimal string (0-9A-F) value representing a unique block on an account.

+#### Block height
+A local integer value that represents the order of a block in an account chain.
+For example, the 15th block in an account would have a block height of 15.
+Related to (but different from) [confirmation height](#confirmation height).

 #### Block Lattice
 The Block Lattice is a data-structure in which individual accounts control their own blockchain.
 This allows transactions to be added quickly without conflict and sent to the network for confirmation.

+#### Blocks Per Second (BPS)
+The transmission rate of blocks (transactions) on the network.

 #### bootstrap network
 A sub-network established between peers via Transmission Control Protocol (TCP) for managing bulk transmission of blocks.
 This is used on initial bootstrapping of peers and when out-of-sync peers attempt to fill large gaps in their ledgers.
 This is available within all Nano networks (main, beta and test networks).